-23 SCE 2021 WMP Update at 255.
+22 SCE 2021 WMP Update at 255.

-Control Board, the Department of Forestry, and Fire Protection (CAL FIRE).24 The WSAB cannot comment on the merit of these notices of violations, but is troubled by the environmental impacts that are described therein such as discharges in waterways that are deleterious to fish and wildlife, and soil erosion from tree removal.25 Further, WSAB is concerned about vegetation management practices that could create fire hazards such as not removing trees after being cut, and browning slash that is left behind.26 If PG&E does not maintain fire access roads as it uses them, then violations such as these can result in limiting fire fighters' use these roads.
-It is essential that while adhering to WSD's Guidelines, that the utilities do not violate other state or federal agencies' regulations because of the negative environmental impact.
+23 Such as CAL FIRE Notices of Violation #1-5 between - CZU Lightning Fire Utility Work 1-20NON-00122-SCR October 30, 2020 and February 8, 2020, Central Coast Regional Water Quality Control Board December 15, 2020 Notice of Violation for Unauthorized Discharges No. 7019 0700 0001 7649 7673 (Central Coast Water comment on the merit of these notices of violations, but is troubled by the environmental impacts that are described therein such as discharges in waterways that are deleterious to fish and wildlife, and soil erosion from tree removal.24 Further, WSAB is concerned about vegetation management practices that could create fire hazards such as not removing trees after being cut, and browning slash that is left behind.25 If PG&E does not maintain fire access roads as it uses them, then violations such as these can result in limiting fire fighters' use these roads.
+It is essential that while adhering to WSD's Guidelines that the utilities do not violate other state or federal agencies' regulations.

-The WSAB is also very concerned about comments from the public about tree removals after wildfires.27 Vegetation removal occurring during an evacuation should not be permitted.
+The WSAB is also very concerned about comments from the public about tree removals after wildfires.
+Vegetation removal occurring during an evacuation should not be permitted.
 Residents must be informed of all planned activities.
 PG&E presented at the March 2, 2021, WSAB Vegetation Management Workshop and the WSAB greatly appreciates the open dialogue.
-PG&E discussed the negative view of many community members of PG&E's tree removal process and that PG&E is changing its practices.28 PG&E's 2021 WMP Update does not describe in enough detail how their practices will change and lessons learned from 2020.29 If community members are impacted enough by a vegetation management practice, there should be a review process to evaluate whether the removal of those trees is reasonable before the activity is performed.
-Further, the WSAB recommends the WSD review any notices of violation issued by other state agencies as they relate to utility wildfire mitigation programs like vegetation management and environmental stewardship.
+PG&E discussed the negative view of many community members of PG&E's tree removal process and that PG&E is changing its practices.
+PG&E's 2021 WMP Update does not describe in enough detail how their practices will change and lessons learned from 2020.
+If community members are impacted enough by a vegetation management practice, there should be a review process to evaluate whether the removal of those trees is reasonable before the activity is performed.
+Further, the WSAB recommends the WSD review any notices of violation issued by other state agencies as they relate to utility vegetation management and environmental stewardship.
 The WSAB is aware of utility training programs for utility vegetation contractors and some monitoring and auditing activities performed by the utilities.
 The WSD should assess whether these programs should be improved upon.

 Database of Tree Species.
-PGE is updating its understanding of tree species characteristics based on outages.
-30 PG&E, SCE, and SDG&E should explore creating a statewide database so all incidents can be recorded, with the information to benefit all.
+PGE is updating its understanding of tree species characteristics based on outages.29 PG&E, SCE, and SDG&E should explore creating a statewide database so all incidents can be recorded, with the information to benefit all.
 This database could also track how species characteristics vary along different environmental gradients.
 Plants and trees are still being referred to by their genus, of which there are hundreds of species contained within.
 This database could serve as a repository to start narrowing the information and traits of these species.